We sat down with our Co-founder, Jordy Kay, to chat about his background, the start of Great Wrap and his vision for

 Similar to how I approached winemaking, I couldn't just find someone to manufacture our cling wrap, design a cool website and sit back and relax.
 Julia and I wanted to take on the entire plastic industry, work with a university and use bacteria to ferment starch into a life-changing product."

 How do you make compostable stretch wrap?

 "Our first formula was made from PLA.
 PLA usually requires intensive agriculture that can be detrimental to the environment, and we want to offer products that solve problems, not create them.
-So, our product today is made from potato waste and a mix of other compostable biopolymers - it’s also certified compostable.
-Using food waste as the main raw ingredient means that we can contribute to the circular economy and solve more than one problem at a time.
+So, our product today is made from food waste and a mix of other compostable biopolymers.
+Using food waste as a raw ingredient means that we can contribute to the circular economy and solve more than one problem at a time.